kwur/new-kwur-site/_posts/2010-02-09-album-review-hot-chip-one-life-stand.md

   </div>

   <div>
     <span class="Apple-style-span" style="font-size: small;">Though a lot of the songs are obviously electronics based, their composition and presentation seems more in line with rock music.
-A lot of their preparation for the album came from extended time in the studio, not something you necessarily expect from an &#8220;electronic&#8221; band.</span>
+A lot of their preparation for the album came from extended time in the studio, not something you necessarily expect from an “electronic” band.</span>
   </div>

   <div>